Bear Bile Farming

-Having 14000 black bears suffering on these farms across Asia has not reduced the number being poached in the wild.
-The numbers are still reducing and are at risk of dieing out in the wild.
+Having 14,000 black bears suffering on these farms across Asia has not reduced the number being poached in the wild.
+Bear numbers are still reducing and are at risk of dying out in the wild.

 Image: A Black Bear in a typically tiny cage on a bear bile farm.
 The bear cannot turn around, straighten up, stretch, or even shuffle a few inches backwards and forwards it’s entire life.
 This cruelty is unthinkable, even without the extreme daily suffering the bear is forced to endure with the catheter that is inserted in to it’s stomach, draining the bile out and leaving the bear vulnerable to deadly infection.
 Source